couchbase-examples/couchbase-tutorials/tutorial/markdown/ruby/quickstart-ruby-on-rails.md

 If you would like to add another entity to the APIs, these are the steps to follow:

 - Create the new entity (collection) in the Couchbase bucket.
-You can create the collection using the [SDK](https://docs.couchbase.com/sdk-api/couchbase-python-client/couchbase_api/couchbase_management.html#couchbase.management.collections.CollectionManager.create_collection) or via the [Couchbase Server interface](https://docs.couchbase.com/cloud/n1ql/n1ql-language-reference/createcollection.html).
+You can create the collection using the [SDK](https://docs.couchbase.com/sdk-api/couchbase-ruby-client/Couchbase/Collection.html#create_collection-instance_method) or via the [Couchbase Server interface](https://docs.couchbase.com/server/current/manage/manage-settings/manage-collections.html).
-- Define the routes in a new file in the `api` folder similar to the existing routes like `airport.py`.
+- Define the routes in a new file in the `api` folder similar to the existing routes like `airline_controller.rb`.
-- Add the new routes to the application in `app.py`.
+- Add the new routes to the application in `routes.rb`.
-- Add the tests for the new routes in a new file in the `tests` folder similar to `test_airport.py`.
+- Add the tests for the new routes in a new file in the `test/integration/api/v1` folder similar to `airlines_spec.rb`.
+- For Swagger documentation, add the configuration in the `spec/request/api/v1` folder similar to `airlines_spec.rb`.
+- Run the command `rake rswag:specs:swaggerize` to generate the Swagger documentation.
+- The new entity is now ready to be used in the API.

 ### Running Self Managed Couchbase Cluster